CIVIL RIGHTS LEADER. ENVIRONMENTAL CHAMPION. FIGHTING FOR US.

 Rick ultimately became the first person in his rural community to attend an Ivy League university.
 After graduating from Yale College and Harvard Law School, Rick moved to Los Angeles in 1985 and joined Latham & Watkins, one of the nation’s most respected law firms.
 There he practiced law for over 25 years, became a partner in 1994 and was recognized as one of California’s leading environmental and government law attorneys.

 As an environmental lawyer, Rick has been a statewide leader advocating for the environment and the urgency of addressing climate change.
-He has served on the Board of the California League of Conservation Voters for over 20 years — as president for six of those years.
+He has served on the Board of the California League of Conservation Voters, now renamed as California Environmental Voters, for over 20 years — as president for six of those years.
 As board president, Rick helped shape the organization’s priorities to address environmental justice and a focus on vulnerable communities that are hardest hit by pollution, and to advance sustainable housing and green job programs to address climate change.

 A lifelong progressive Democrat, Rick was a candidate for Congress in 1996 in California’s 38th Congressional District.
 Rick decided to run at a time when Congressional Republicans had launched their “Contract with America,” which proposed deep cuts in the social safety net, and the weakening of America’s environmental protections.
 He ran because he wanted to fight to preserve Social Security, Medicare, environmental protections, and programs that working and vulnerable Americans and his own family rely on.
 When he won the Democratic primary in March 1996, Rick made history as the first openly LGBTQ+ non-incumbent in the nation’s history to win a contested congressional primary.

 In 2014, Rick left his law firm to become the Executive Director of Equality California, the nation’s largest statewide LGBTQ+ civil rights organization.
-At Equality California, he led the organization through a period of significant growth and an expansion of its mission to include advancing civil rights and social justice for the diverse communities to which LGBTQ+ people belong — communities of color, communities of faith, immigrants, women and people living with HIV.
+At Equality California, he directed his legal skills to civil rights work.
+He led the organization through a period of significant growth and an expansion of its mission to include advancing civil rights and social justice for the diverse communities to which LGBTQ+ people belong — communities of color, communities of faith, immigrants, women and people living with HIV.
 Under Rick’s leadership, Equality California has fought to protect and provide healthcare to immigrant communities, enact commonsense gun safety and criminal justice reform, defend workers’ rights and raise the minimum wage to $15, provide universal healthcare coverage, protect reproductive choice and healthcare and finally end the ineffective and broken death penalty system.

-Rick lives in Los Angeles and is the proud co-parent of a 16-year-old daughter and 12-year-old twins, who attend public schools.
+Rick lives in Los Angeles and is the proud co-parent of a 17 year-old daughter and 13 year-old twins, who attend public schools.